wkhere/stackless/Doc/library/mmap.rst

    Memory-mapped file objects support the following methods:

    .. method:: close()

       Close the file.
 Subsequent calls to other methods of the object will result in an exception being raised.

+   .. attribute:: closed

+      True if the file is closed.

+      .. versionadded:: 3.2

    .. method:: find(sub[, start[, end]])